-Tour and Champagne tasting at Taittinger* (Visit includes: L’Instant Premier with one glass of Champagne).
+Tour and Champagne tasting at Taittinger* (Visit includes: L’Instant Rodé with two glasses of Champagne).

 Taittinger is one of the last Grandes Maisons de Champagne to be independently owned by the grandson of the founder, Pierre Taittinger.
 Taittinger's style is characterised by a high proportion of Chardonnay, synonymous with finesse and elegance in the Champagne region.

 Taittinger vineyards cover 288 hectares (712 acres) which include some of the appellation's finest slopes.
 This Grande Maison's treasure is not only the millions of bottles in the cellars below but the remains from the old benedictine abbey of St Nicaise dating back to the 13th Century and the old Roman-era chalk quarries dating further back to the 4th Century AD.
 The location is listed and protected as a Unesco World Heritage Site.
 (You'll soon see why!)